kt3k/remarker/README.md

 # Configuration

-You can configure remarker with configuration file called `remarker.yml`:
+You can configure remarker with the configuration file `remarker.yml`:

+(Note: remarker.yml should be put in the current directory.)

 Default settings are as follows: